PatPat2020/2_MNIST/2d/README.md

 # Results of exercise 2d
 ### Comparing 2b and 2d: MLP Classifier
-For exercise 2b we found that the optimal learning rate for the classifier was 0.001 and it lead to a validation accuracy of ??%.
+For exercise 2b we found that the optimal learning rate for the classifier was 0.001 and it lead to a validation accuracy of 97.39%.
 In exercise 2d we utlized the same method on the permutated MNIST and found that the optimal learning rate was 0.001 and the validation accuracy was 95.34%. <br>
-Our test set accuracy in 2c was ??%.
+Our test set accuracy in 2c was 97.45%.
 Our test set accuracy in 2d was 95.93%.
 <br>
 Comparing the results from the plotted accuracy and loss: <br>
 <b> Accuracy
+    The accuracy for both 2b and 2d was similar in shape.
+There were no major peaks and troughs for the validation set.
+The validation set in 2b stabilized quickly whereas in 2d it increased a bit before stabilizing.
+Since only one hidden layer is utilized this could account for the non-complex accuracy curve.
 <b> Loss
+    The loss curves mirror the accuracy found.
+We can observe that loss decreases as the number of epochs increase and this is what we would expect as we continue to train our system.

 ### Comparing 2c and 2d: CNN Classifier
 For exercise 2c we found that the optimal learning rate for the classifier was 0.1 and it lead to a validation accuracy of 98.53%.